mufancom/boring-router/README.md

 Views like sidebar, overlay can be easily routed with Boring Router parallel routes.

 URL for parallel routes looks like `/workbench?_sidebar=/notifications`.
-Additional parallel routes work like primary route except that it does not have dedicated query strings.
+Additional parallel routes work like primary route except that they do not have dedicated query strings.

 ### Lifecycle Hooks